-Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.
+Please detach along perforated line and mail in the envelope provided.

-Flease detach along periorated line and main in the env elope provided in you are not voting via telephone of the internet.
-Y 2 02303040000000000000000000000000000000 051017 "FOR" PROPOSALS 2 AN NDS A VOTE "FOR" ALL NOMINEES IN PROPOSAL 1, D 3, AND "1 YEAR" ON PROPOSAL 4.
-VELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X To elect two Class III directors for three-year terms, such terms to continue until the Annual Meeting of Stockholders in 2020 and until each such director's successor is duly elected and qualified or until his earlier resignation or removal: NOMINEES: Scott A. Buckhout John (Andy) O'Donnell WITHHOLD AUTHORITY FOR ALL NOMINEES 2.
-To ratify the selection by the Audit Committee of the Board of Directors of the Company of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2017.
-3. To consider an advisory resolution approving the compensation of the Company's Named Executive Officers.
-FOR ALL EXCEPT (See instructions below) 4.
-To consider and act upon an advisory vote on the frequency at which the Company should include an advisory vote regarding the compensation of the Company's Named Executive Officers in its proxy statement.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: The undersigned hereby revokes any proxy previously given in connection with such meeting and acknowledges receipt of the Notice of Annual Meeting and Proxy Statement for the aforesaid meeting and the 2016 Annual Report to Stockholders.
+2023030400000001000 5 051017 "FOR" PROPOSALS 2 AN NDS A VOTE "FOR" ALL NOMINEES IN PROPOSAL 1, ID 3, AND "1 YEAR" ON PROPOSAL 4.
+VELOPE, DELASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE .
+To ele d'avo Class II d'rectors for three-year terms, such terms to continue until the Annual Meeting of Blockholders in 2020 and until each such d'rector's successor is duly electe d'and quad tel de or until his set ter resignation or removal POR ALLEGENEES Societ A. Buckhout O Societ A. Buckhout O John (Andy) O'Donnell WINHOUSE AUTIO RTY Societ A. Buckhout Societ A. Buckho To ratify the selection by the Audit Committee of the Board of Directors of the Company of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2017.
+To consider an advisory resolution approving the companies for of the Company's Named Executive Officers.
+Type: 1 page 1 page 45564 NSTRUCTIONS: Tow thhold suffertly to sole for any incluidual nomines(s), mark "FOR ALL EXCEPT" and this the circle and to each nomine you wish to whiteld, as shown here: To consider and actupon an advisory vote on the frequency at which the Company should include an advisory vote regarding the companyshould include an advisory vote regarding the companyshould include an advisory vote Executive Officers in its proxy statement.
+The undersigned hereby revokes any proxy previously given in connection with such meeting and acknowledges receipt of the Notice of Annual Meeting and Proxy Statement for the aforesaid meeting and the 2016 Annual Report to Stockholders.
 This proxy when properly executed will be voted in the manner directed herein by the undersigned stockholder.
 If no instruction is indicated, the undersigned's votes will be cast "FOR" all nominees in Proposal 1 and "FOR" Proposals 2 and 3, and in favor of a vote on executive compensation each year in Proposal 4.
 This proxy will be voted in the discretion of the proxy holder on any other matter that may properly come before the Annual Meeting or any adjournment or postponement thereof.
-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Please check here if you plan to attend the meeting.
+To change the siddness on your account, please chack the box at right and indicate yournee address in the add miss apace above.
+Please note that change a bith e registered name(x) on the account may not be submitted via this method.
+Please check here if youplan to attend the meeting.